 For all the great work Deadspin did in uncovering this story — and I genuinely think Tim Burke and Jack Dickey should be nominated for prizes for their efforts — the core of their reporting was scouring the Internet using reverse image searches and Twitter after getting a tip.
 Those aren't things that ESPN or Sports Illustrated or NBC Sports' Notre Dame site couldn't have done, but they are things the bigger, more respected media outlets didn't do, for whatever reason, and that's got to scare a lot of people working at the bigger outlets.

 The greatest thing about Deadspin, for my money, is that it gives zero shits about having or maintaining access for the purposes of making people in sports look good, and that makes it incredibly dangerous to its sports media competitors, where access, the nectar that reporters crave, is traded for positive coverage of the subjects outlets' audiences care about.
-But Deadspin knows that it's not the subjects people care about so much as the stories, which is why Brett Favre's lecherous voicemails is way more interesting than the 336th story about how great or gunslinger-y Favre was.
+But Deadspin knows that it's not the subjects people care about so much as the stories, which is why the tale of Brett Favre's lecherous voicemails is way more interesting than the 336th story about how great or gunslinger-y Favre was.

 Deadspin found the best story in sports this year and milked it for everything it could before the walls went up, then went back to blowing Tommy's trumpet at the walls of Bristol.
 This pissed off at least one person who apparently doesn't understand Deadspin, and it could presage a strange future for sports media: The stories that require access to players will remain the province of people willing to compromise to get it, but the stories that don't, including the ones that set the Internet ablaze, will increasingly be broken by enterprising outlets that don't need or want that access.
 The things reporters wish they could write and the stories reporters wish they could publish will appear on blogs.